momentohq/api-key-refresh-lambda/README.template.md

 ## Prerequisites

 1. You have an AWS account
-2. You have a Momento auth token, and you've stored it (in plaintext) in Secrets Manager
+2. You have a Momento auth token

 If you are unsure where to get your auth token, one can be provided by [logging into the Momento console](https://console.gomomento.com/tokens) and generating one through the UI.